By Dennis Northington

 They would have missed the blessing and gifts of His Spirit because Jesus the Messiah, the one whose Hebrew name is Yeshua (it means “Salvation”) is the fulfillment of Passover (crucifixion), Unleavened Bread (grave) and First Fruits (resurrection).

 As Genesis 1:14 says, the sun and moon were created for signs, appointed times, days and years.
 They are always in synch with His creation of greater and lesser light by His timepiece, the moon, in the 1st Biblical lunar month called Abib.
-Passover is always on the 14th day after the new moon so the moon is nearly full, unleavened bread is the 15th day count and first fruits the 16th and the 7th day of the Passover week is a “High Sabbath” and always the 20th day of the Hebrew month.
+Passover is always on the 14th day after the new moon so the moon is nearly full, unleavened bread is the 15th day count and first fruits the 16th and the 7th day of the Passover week is a “mikra”, a convocation, an assembly in which no work is to be done and it always falls on the 20th day of the Hebrew month.

 It’s amazing that the Messiah’s appointed covenant week matches His creation story.
 Day one light.. the light of the world was there hung on the tree for all to see, day two He separated the firmament, His body was put behind the stone separated from others and on day three the seeds and fruit burst forth just like the first fruits of Messiah as He rose victorious over death into new life through is resurrection.